I need to make an infographic for my Criminal Justice course. Help!

 Venngage offers a great support page to help you learn how to create and troubleshoot your way through creating an infographic: https://support.venngage.com/

 **Please note: Venngage has its own help/support page if you should need assistance.
 You can also search YouTube for how-to videos for Venngage.
-Rasmussen University support like the PSC will not be able to assist you**
+Rasmussen University IT support will not be able to assist you**

 How do I cite my sources?